NguyenHongThaiii/E-commerce-with-react-typescript/README.md

 - Static image
 - Scroll to old destination when prev or next url (Processing)
-- Await when changes quantity product & UI

-- 404 not found when redirect other page
-- Email & location in footer
+- Email & location in footer (TEMPORARY COMPLETED)
-- Fix url when click shop now & back to page
+- Notification for add item for favorite list, add to cart, payment, login, (Add to cart)
 - Change header to position fixed (OPTIONAL)
-- Event icon search in product item
+- Await when changes quantity product & UI (OPTIONAL)
   ////////////////////////////////////////////////////////////////

 * Page login (PROCESSING)